 - Non-prescription drugs are illegal with the exception of marijuana in some states.
 If you are caught, you will likely face a large fine or time in jail.
 A police record can limit your career choices.
 Even trying drugs just once can be something that you will regret later on.

 - Drugs are frequently the causes of car crashes, falls, and suicide.

-- Continuous drug use can ruin your looks, cause you to do worse in school, make you depressed, and destroy your relationships with friends and family.
+- Continuous drug use can change your appearance, cause you to do poorly in school, make you depressed, and destroy your relationships with friends and family.